preesm/preesm.github.io/_get/update-site.md

 toc: false
 ---

 Update site is another name for P2 repository.
 Update sites usually hold OSGi bundles (Elcipse features, plugins, etc.).
 This is usefull when integrating Preesm within an existing Eclipse installation.
+Note that the latest versions of Preesm will only work with Eclipse Photon or more recent.
+If you have Oxygen or older version, you may end up with an older version of Preesm.

 To install Preesm using the update-site: